blawson69/SimpleRoofControl/README.md

 ## Configuration

 You can enter the Config Menu by sending `!Roof config` in the chat.
 This dialog gives access to changing the available options.
 There are two variables at the top of the script that you can modify to better integrate SimpleRoofControl into your campaign:
-* **Anchor Color** is the hexidecimal value of the aura applied to the RoofAnchor token.
-If you are using red auras for another purpose, you may change this color to any valid hexidecimal color you wish using the link provided.
+* **Anchor Color** is the hexadecimal value of the aura applied to the RoofAnchor token.
+If you are using red auras for another purpose, you may change this color to any valid hexadecimal color you wish using the link provided.
 * **Aura** is the aura field to be used on the RoofAnchor token.
 If you are using your tokens' Aura 1 for a different purpose or another script is using them, you may change the Aura setting to use Aura 1 instead.
 To do this, just click the link provided.

 ## In-Chat Help